AdobeDocs/experience-manager-65.en/help/sites-administering/rich-text-editor.md

 * More information about HTML Rules for links is also available.

-The above options can be used to extend and customize your own RTE.
-For example, to list the anchors available in the page when creating a link you can provide your own implementation of the `LinkPlugin`.
+These can be used to extend and customize your own RTE, for example:

+* To list the anchors available in the page when creating a link you can provide your own implementation of the LinkPlugin.

 ## Known limitations {#known-limitations}

 AEM RTE capability has the following limitations:

 * RTE capabilities are supported only in AEM component dialogs.
-RTE is not supported on wizards or Foundation-forms like [Page Properties](../sites-developing/page-properties-views.md) and [Scaffolding](../sites-authoring/scaffolding.md) on Touch-enabled UI.
+RTE is not supported on wizards or Foundation-forms like [Page Properties](/help/sites-developing/page-properties-views.md) and [Scaffolding](/help/sites-authoring/scaffolding.md) on Touch-enabled UI.

-* AEM does not work on [Hybrid devices](../release-notes/known-issues.md).
+* AEM does not work on [Hybrid devices](/help/release-notes/known-issues.md).

 * Do not name the RTE configuration node `config`.
 Otherwise, the RTE configuration takes effect for only the administrators and not for the users in the group `content-author`.